-- 0. Recipient registers webhook for receipt of publication; sender registers webhook for the receipt of status messages. - 0.1.
-Sender sends message/events to the DIP via the post /DIP-Channel/{IF-xxx} sendEvents API, see section 4.44.4. - 4-2.
+- 0. Recipient registers webhook for receipt of publication; sender registers webhook for the receipt of status messages. - 1.
+Sender sends message/events to the DIP via the post /DIP-Channel/ $\{IF-xxx\}$ API, see section 4.44.4. - 2.
 Initial receipt of events/messages by the DIP is accompanied with an auditable acknowledgement.
-This will include the Level 1 validation http response,\see section 4.4.3. - 2-3.
-The message traverses through the DIP where it undertakes internal processing where Level 2 validation also occurs, see section 4.3. - 1.4.
-Message is relayed to the intended recipients - 3-5.
-Onward delivery of message/events from the DIP to the recipient occurs via registered the receive Events webhook with an auditable acknowledgement and Level 3 validation, see section 4.5. - 2.6.
-The recipient will undertake further validation checks (Level 4). - 4.7.
-If an error condition is found these are reported back to DIP via the sendStatusMessage API, see section 4.6 - 3.8.
+This will include the Level 1 validation http response, see section 4.4.3. - 3.
+The message traverses through the DIP where it undertakes internal processing where Level 2 validation also occurs, see section 4.3. - 4.
+Message is relayed to the intended recipients - 5.
+Onward delivery of message/events from the DIP to the recipient occurs via registered webhook with an auditable acknowledgement and Level 3 validation, see section 4.5. - 6.
+The recipient will undertake further validation checks (Level 4). - 7.
+If an error condition is found these are reported back to DIP via the StatusMessage API, see section 4.6 - 8.
 Both the Level 3 synchronous and Level 4 asynchronous response reported back to Sender